 Medium Firm

-Shoppers have their choice of a queen or king size Contour Pillow.
-I Love Pillow gives purchasers 100 nights to try the pillow out.
-Additionally, it is backed by a 3-year warranty that covers defects in materials and workmanship.
+I Love Pillow offers 100 nights to try out the pillow.
+Additionally, the pillow is backed by a 3-year warranty that covers defects in materials and workmanship.

 How Common is Back Pain?